 Through hard work, he eventually graduated valedictorian and received scholarships to regional colleges; but ultimately joined the military not only to give back to his country after 9/11 but to fulfill the promise he had made to his mother that he would realize his full potential.
 In the Navy, Keith came to better understand the impact of his actions on fellow sailors and on the battlefield.
 Losing friends made him despise the brutality of combat, while allowing him to appreciate the sanctity of life.
 Their deaths have allowed him to live life with gratitude, and without a sense of entitlement, nor self-absorption.

-Today, he is pursuing a rigorous joint MBA/MPA at Stanford University and Harvard Kennedy School, with aspirations to work in international affairs, policy and economic development.
-Informed by his upbringing and military experience, he wants to help U.S. and foreign government officials, business leaders, international organizations, and opinion-makers to promote national security through policy and economic development.
-In the future, he hopes to build out his own firm that leverages the unique skill sets of veterans and continue to support them as they make their transition from active duty service.
+Today, he is pursuing a rigorous joint MBA/MPA at Stanford University and Harvard Kennedy School, with aspirations to work in conservation, policy and economic development.
+Informed by his upbringing and EOD mission of protection of personnel and property, he wants to help protect natural and cultural resources vital to our environment and nation’s history.
+In the future, he also hopes to build out his own firm that leverages the unique skill sets of veterans and continue to support them as they make their transition from active duty.